hirdyanshKanethia/youtuBro/README.md

 # YoutuBro

-YoutuBro is an intelligent, AI-powered assistant designed to streamline your YouTube experience.
-It allows users to create, manage, and interact with playlists and videos using natural language commands through a conversational interface.
+YoutuBro is an intelligent YouTube assistant powered by a custom **MCP (Model Context Protocol)** server.
+This server manages the conversational context and orchestrates AI model interactions, enabling users to create, manage, and interact with playlists and videos using natural language commands through a conversational interface.
 By integrating directly with a user's YouTube account, it provides a seamless and personalized media management and playback environment.

 ## Key Features